p0nce/life-idioms/articles/Who owns software&#x3F;.md

 As Walter knows that its own rate on the market is $500/day, he hopes to have a good estimate of `ATM(A)` before 2 days, so he knows whether to abandon the project or not.

-Obviously, a measure of ownership would need to account for the possibility of negative ATM.
+Obviously, a measure of "ownership" would need to account for the possibility of negative ATM.
+I'm not sure if a zero ATM means no ownership either, of if the whole concept of "ownership" is moot.